totalspectrum/proplisp/README.md

 ----------
 A few things to note about this version of Lisp:

-`define` will create a new definition in the current scope; it will never create a definition in a containing scope (e.g. a function cannot use `define` to create a global definition).
+`define` will always create a global definition; it should be used inside functions only for very special purposes

-`setq`, however, will change any existing definition it can find, even in a higher scope.
-However, it will not create a new definition.
+`setq`, will change any existing definition it can find, even in a higher scope.
+It will not create a new definition.

 The arithmetic operators `+`, `-`, and so on, require exactly two arguments.
 Unary `-` can be achieved with `(- 0 x)`.